Centering Globalism and Loving Engagement at the BLM at School Curriculum Fair

 DEMANDS: Mandate Black history and ethnic studies

 Most people think about the Civil Rights Movement in terms of major public events, like the March on Washington and Dr. King's campaigns in Birmingham and Selma.
-They know much less about SNCC's longer-term "organizing tradition" approach to voting rights in the rural deep South from 1961 to 1966.
-SNCC's grassroots organizing with "local people" focused on skills and leadership development that helps us rethink the work involved in the Civil Rights Movement.
-This workshop will focus on SNCC’s use of Freedom Teaching as part of their organizing work.
-As they developed their organizing approach, SNCC incorporated Freedom Teaching informally in their daily work, and more formally through Citizenship Classes (that focused on literacy, preparing for the voter registration test, and leadership development) and Freedom Schools (aimed at young people).
-One of our exercises (that we plan to use in this workshop) uses photographs to illustrate SNCC’s approach to Freedom Schools.
-Another exercise will introduce participants to key people and events—not through lecture, but by exploring their profiles on the SNCC Digital Gateway.
-If we have time, we will also use an exercise with visually stimulating documents that SNCC used to teach those with low literacy about political candidates and elected positions.
+They know much less about SNCC's longer-term organizing tradition and bottom-up approach to voting rights and education in the rural deep South from 1961 to 1966.
+SNCC's grassroots organizing with local people focused on skills and leadership development that helps us rethink the work involved in the Civil Rights Movement.
+This workshop highlighted SNCC's use of Freedom Teaching as part of their organizing work, which was incorporated informally in their daily work and more formally through Citizenship Classes and Freedom Schools aimed at young people.

-Judy Richardson was on SNCC staff in Georgia, Mississippi, and Alabama.
+• Judy Richardson was on SNCC staff in Georgia, Mississippi, and Alabama.
 Her experiences in SNCC continue to ground both her film and education work.
 She recently co-directed the new visitor center film for the National Park Service’s Frederick Douglass House in Washington, D.C.
 In 1968, she was a co-founder of Drum & Spear Bookstore, once the country’s largest African American Bookstore.
 She was on the production team for all 14 hours of the seminal PBS series, Eyes on the Prize, as its series associate producer, then its education director, and then continued to produce documentaries for PBS, the History Channel, and museums.
 She co-edited Hands on the Freedom Plow: Personal Accounts by Women in SNCC, a compilation of the testimonies of 52 SNCC women.
 She is a member of the SNCC Legacy Project board, was a Visiting Professor at Brown University, and has an honorary doctorate from Swarthmore College.

-Emilye Crosby is the author of A Little Taste of Freedom: The Black Freedom Struggle in Claiborne County, Mississippi(University of North Carolina Press, 2005) and editor of Civil Rights History from the Ground Up (University of Georgia Press, 2011).
-She is working on several projects related to SNCC (the Student Nonviolent Coordinating Committee), which have received support from the James Weldon Johnson Institute, the National Humanities Center, the and the National Endowment for the Humanities.
+Emilye Crosby is the author of A Little Taste of Freedom: The Black Freedom Struggle in Claiborne County, Mississippi (University of North Carolina Press, 2005) and editor of Civil Rights History from the Ground Up (University of Georgia Press, 2011).
+She is working on several projects related to SNCC (Student Nonviolent Coordinating Committee), which have received support from the James Weldon Johnson Institute, the National Humanities Center, and the National Endowment for the Humanities.
 Crosby has been awarded the Chancellor’s Award for Teaching, the Chancellor’s Award for Service, the Harter Mentoring Award, the Spencer Roemer Supported Professorship, and the President’s Award for Scholarship.
 Her first book was awarded the Liberty Legacy Foundation Award, Honorable Mention from the Organization of American Historians and the McLemore Prize from the Mississippi Historical Society.
 Her interest in the Civil Rights Movement grew out of her childhood in Mississippi and she especially enjoys working with the SNCC Legacy Project and Movement History Initiative.

-Rooted Teachers, Thriving Students: Strengthening Ourselves First to Grow Racial Pride, Belonging and Justice in Our Classrooms
+Rooted Teachers, Thriving Students: Strengthening Ourselves First to Grow Racial Pride, Belonging, and Justice in Our Classrooms

 SUBJECTS: Other